Klaffs, the Popular Home Design Store, Closes in South Norwalk

 Klaffs was opened by husband-and-wife team, Joe and Mary Klaff, in 1921.
-They started as a plumbing wholesaler and withstood the Great Depression fewer than 10 years later.
+Klaffs started as a plumbing wholesaler and withstood the Great Depression fewer than 10 years later.
 The business showed its agility during World War II.
-With cast iron difficult to come by, being used for munitions and in the war effort, Klaffs turned its attention to decorative hardware and electrical supplies.
+With cast iron difficult to come by since it was used for munitions and in the war effort, Klaffs turned its attention to decorative hardware and electrical supplies.

-They further expanded their offerings after the culmination of the war, providing lumber and kit houses to veterans that were looking to lay down roots.
+Klaffs further expanded their offerings after the war, providing lumber and kit houses to veterans looking to lay down roots.
 In the decades since, Klaffs went on to further expand and solidify its product line.
 They became known as an all-purpose home-design business and specialized in plumbing, electrical, and lighting supplies.